TheRealKasumi/NikoLight/documentation/build.md

 At first the TesLight controller is based on a ESP32 microcontroller board, which is placed on a custom PCB.
 The ESP32 contains two Tensilica-LX6 cores, running at 80MHz or 240MHz.
 They come with 512kB of SRAM and 4MB of flash memory.
-Also they have onboard WiFi (802.11bgn) as well as Bluetooth (classic an LE) and hardware support for SPI, I2C, CAN, UART, ect. which could be used in the future.
+Also, they have onboard WiFi (802.11bgn) as well as Bluetooth (classic an LE) and hardware support for SPI, I2C, CAN, UART, etc. could be used in the future.
-Generelly the board operates at the 3.3V level.
+Generally the board operates at the 3.3V level.
-It has a onboard voltage regulator which will provide these 3.3V from the 5V, provided by the TesLight PCB.
+It has an onboard voltage regulator which will provide these 3.3V from the 5V, provided by the TesLight PCB.
-If you are planing to do customizations please keep in mind that all pin can only handle 3.3V and a very limited current of a few milliamps.
+If you are planing to do customizations please keep in mind that all pins can only handle 3.3V and a very limited current of a few milliamps.

-The TesLight PCB contains a few active and passice components.
+The TesLight PCB contains a few active and passive components.
 In the first place it _can_ have a voltage regulator, providing stable 5V at max 3A to the ESP32 and your LEDs.
-It can handle a input voltage of up to 45V according to the [specs](https://www.ti.com/lit/ds/symlink/lm2596.pdf?ts=1663311548260&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FLM2596) of the regulator.
+It can handle an input voltage of up to 45V according to the [specs](https://www.ti.com/lit/ds/symlink/lm2596.pdf?ts=1663311548260&ref_url=https%253A%252F%252Fwww.ti.com%252Fproduct%252FLM2596) of the regulator.
-But keep in mind that this is a absolute maximum rating which should never be reached.
+But keep in mind that this is an absolute maximum rating, which should never be reached.

 Also the PCB contains a MPU6050 motion sensor, right under the ESP32 board.
-This will later be used to build animations depending on accelleration and rotation data.
+This will later be used to build animations depending on acceleration and rotation data.
 It is suitable for up to 16g's but TesLight is using a limit of 2g's currently.
-If someone can prove to me that 2g's are not enought in a Tesla, then I will congratulate this person and we can talk about setting it to 4g in the software😋.
+If someone can prove to me that 2g's are not enough in a Tesla, then I will congratulate this person and we can talk about setting it to 4g in the software😋.
 Hidden challenge?
 I...
 I would never challenge you to do stupid things...

 ![Girl Shy](media/fun/girl-shy.gif)

-Uhm... we better continue...
+Umm... we better continue...
 So... where did we stop?

 There also is a voltage divider, used to lower the voltage of the sensor pin to a level the ESP32 can handle.
 This pin can be connected to your cars existing ambient light to give TesLight a signal when to turn on or off.